The Kutter Fund for Microbiology Research at Evergreen

 What may be funded?

 Awards from this fund will generally range from $1,000 to $5,000.
-We anticipate two or three grants will be awarded in 2012.
+We anticipate two or three grants will be awarded each year.

 The following are allowable expenses for this award: